qwerty472123/amongst_solution/README.md

 In local test, I just add `(window as any).game = game;` into the codebase.

-In the remote, I use a hook technique to get the game for the exposed `FileTransferController` class.
+In the remote, I use a hook technique to get the game from the exposed `FileTransferController` class.

 Firstly, run this code in Devtools to hook a function of controllers.